yichoe/yujin_tools/ansible/namsung/roles/yujinrobot.yujin-docker/README.md

 Role Variables
 --------------

- - balcony_dockerhub_user: The username on dockerhub used to retrieve balcony image
+ - yujin_dockerhub_user: The username on dockerhub used to retrieve balcony image
- - balcony_dockerhub_password: the password
+ - yujin_dockerhub_password: the password
- - balcony_dockerhub_email: the email address
+ - yujin_dockerhub_email: the email address
+ - yujin_docker_image: the docker image

 Dependencies
 ------------

  - marvinpinto.docker
- - tersmitten.supervisor

 Example Playbook
 ----------------

     - hosts:
-       - gocart-server
+       - concert
       pre_tasks:
         - name: 'Ensure that we can connect to this host'
           ping: